 Dog names must be cute or tough, depending on the breed of dog and the dog’s temperament.
 However, all dog names should be creative and reflect the personality of both the dog and its owner.

-Naming a dog really is an artform, but there are some popular dog names that may be able to help new dog owners think about the best name for their pooch.
+Naming a dog really is an art form, but there are some popular dog names that may be able to help new dog owners think about the best name for their pooch.
 Or, if you already have a dog of your own, see if your dog’s name is trending this year.
-The top ten dog names in the U.S. in 2019 are as follows:
+Here are some of the most popular names in the U.S. in 2022:

 - Luna.
 This female dog name is ideal for outgoing dogs who love to please their owners.
 The name means “moon” and can be used for virtually any breed or size of dog.